-1. Owner Equity or Capital
+- Owner Equity or Capital

-2. Equity or Capital from Friends and Family of the Owner
+- Equity or Capital from Friends and Family of the Owner

-3. Equity Raised through Crowd Funding
+- Equity Raised through Crowd Funding

-4. Senior Bank Debt
+- Senior Bank Debt

-5. Subordinated Debt
+- Subordinated Debt

-6. Angel Investors
+- Angel Investors

-7. Venture Capital Investment and/or
+- Venture Capital Investment and/or

-8. Public Investment
+- Public Investment

-At Carlile Patchen and Murphy, our business attorneys have the knowledge and experience to consult business owners at a variety of stages, from startups to established family companies and public corporations.
+At Carlile Patchen and Murphy, our business attorneys have the knowledge and experience to consult business owners at various stages, from startups to established family companies and public corporations.
 We can help you to structure or restructure your business.
 We can also help you locate financing sources and develop the programs needed for accessing those sources.